madrilene/cantautor.es/src/_includes/contents/about.md

-Cantautor.es is a curated collection of Spanish singer-songwriters, dedicated to supporting their artistry and helping you discover the authentic and diverse voices of talented musicians as they express their unique stories through music.
+cantautor.es is a curated collection of Spanish singer-songwriters, dedicated to supporting their artistry and helping you discover the authentic and diverse voices of talented musicians as they express their unique stories through music.